Working on a logo redesign project?—Let me show you how I do it.

-During my career as a graphic designer, Ive redesigned hundreds of logos for my clients.
+During my career as a graphic designer, Ive lead numerous logos redesign projects for my clients, here are some of them:

 PS.
 I also created a video of the same title—check it out my YouTube channel.